Can SIBO cause fatigue?

 - This creates a degree of inflammation within your body.
 In response to inflammation, your body releases cortisol.
 Cortisol helps decrease inflammation.

 - If the inflammation continues unchecked for a number of years, the chronic cortisol secretion can result in hypocortisolism.
 And the number one symptom of low cortisol is fatigue!

-But before you go thinking SIBO to be the root cause of your fatigue, know that SIBO is more likely to be a symptom than a cause.
+But before you go thinking SIBO is the root cause of your fatigue, know that SIBO is more likely to be a symptom.
 I touch on this topic in great detail below!

 Are there different types of SIBO?